DON FRYE VS YOSHIHIRO TAKAYAMA: FIGHTOGRAPHY

 Takayama: “I felt our physical strength was equal when we were wrestling.
 But I am bigger than Don and used my weight effectively.
 Also, my knees to the body were effective in weakening him, as I planned.”

-The knee strikes were a signature part of Takayama’s pro-wrestling act, and the Japanese crowd cheered their appreciation upon them used but for real.
+The knee strikes were a signature part of Takayama’s pro-wrestling act, and the Japanese crowd cheered their appreciation upon them used in a MMA setting.

 Frye said: “His legs looked like two welterweights with their heads up his ass.
 The strength he had in those things was awful.
 His knees lifted me out of my shoes.
-They hurt bad.
 I could feel the impact to my internal organs, right through my (ab) muscles.”

-The Japanese fans exploded in to a roar when their man followed up another knee with another of his other Puroresu high spots: a belly to belly suplex.
+The Japanese fans exploded in to a roar when their man followed up a particularly sickening looking knee strike with another of his other Puroresu high spots: a belly to belly suplex.

-Frye scrambled to all fours but Takayama smashed a knee to the top of the Predator’s skull – perfectly legal in PRIDE.
+Despite getting winded, Frye scrambled to all fours but Takayama towered in front of him and smashed a knee into the top of the Predator’s skull.
 The American got to his feet only to be met with another gut churning knee to the belly.

 Takayama: “I was very confident after I threw him with the suplex and followed it up with a knee kick that was successful.
 The fight was going well for me.”